-SONIA is based on actual transactions and reflects the average of the interest rates that banks pay to borrow sterling overnight from other financial institutions.
+SONIA is based on actual transactions and reflects the average of the interest rates that banks pay to borrow sterling overnight from other financial institutions and other institutional investors.

 Financial businesses and institutions use SONIA in a variety of ways.
 For example, to calculate the interest paid on transactions and sterling .
 SONIA is used to value around £30 trillion of assets each year.

 SONIA is the Working Group on Sterling Risk Free Reference Rates’ preferred benchmark for the transition to sterling risk-free rates from Libor.

 Our Monetary Policy Committee decides what monetary policy action we take as a central bank.
 We implement our monetary policy by taking an active role in the financial markets using our Sterling Monetary Framework.
 SONIA is referenced in over £90 trillion of new transactions each year (based on LCH total volume of OIS cleared swaps during 2020).